kenkenen/stelligent-u/00-dev-environment/README.md

 Configure Cloud9 to work with the programming language you will be using to complete the training work.
 In your Cloud9 Editor, perform the following:

-- Please choose either Ruby, Python, Go or NodeJS >> Python.
+- Please choose either Ruby, Python, Go or NodeJS
+> Python.
 Python was installed, but I continued to install pip and boto3.
 - Create a new branch off master
+> Created stu-00dev-exe011
 - In the 00-dev-environment directory, develop a small "hello world!" application in that language
+> Created in 00-dev-environment/exercise011/
 - Add the files to your new branch, commit them, and push the branch up to your forked repository
+> Commit and pushed changes.
 - Create a pull request from your branch to the master branch within your forked repository and merge after reviewing